 What is the Average Settlement with USAA in a Personal Injury Case?

-In my career, my average settlement with USAA has been for $63,981.
+In my career, my average settlement in injury cases with USAA has been for $63,981.

 My average settlement with USAA is much higher than my average injury settlement with all other car insurers combined.

 (When calculating my average settlement with USAA, I used the total settlement in cases where USAA was a bodily injury liability (BIL) auto insurance, and there was additional BIL insurance that I recovered from another insurer.
 For example, I settled a case with USAA for $100,000, but another insurer paid an additional $100,000.
 I used $200,000 as the settlement figure, even though USAA only paid $100,000.)

 There are two reasons that my average injury settlement with USAA has been much higher than my average settlement with all other insurance companies combined.

 The first reason is that USAA typically has larger bodily injury liability (BIL) auto insurance policies than many other car insurers.
 For example, none of my recent USAA settlements have involved a BIL policy with less than $25,000 per person in coverage.

 The second reason is that USAA tends to pay better than other car insurance companies.
 USAA has a reputation for paying better than Progressive (Uber’s insurer in Florida), State Farm and GEICO and Allstate.
 I’m referring to the personal injury part of a claim.

 It depends on the state where the accident happened.
 For example, Florida has bad faith laws.
 Bad faith laws put pressure on USAA to pay the policy limits if the case is worth the limits or more.